Skip to Content

 A significant risk to Mamdani’s bus plan is that it could be undone by subsequent administrations at the local or state level.
 Solutions with sticking power often take longer and require more resources to develop and execute, because they tackle important but not necessarily urgent problems that will require politically and financially sustainable long-term solutions.

-It is imperative that Mamdani's administration create or identify a recurring stream of revenue to fund bus infrastructure and service.
-Radically raising bus speeds, providing higher frequencies, and making buses free or very close to it: All of these require stable revenue.
-It is very unlikely that Mamdani will achieve his bus objectives if he doesn't figure out how to fund them.
+It is imperative that Mamdani's administration create or identify a long-term, recurring stream of revenue to fund bus infrastructure and/or service.
+Radically raising speeds, providing higher frequency service, and making the fare free or discounted: All of these require stable revenue.
+Mamdani will struggle to achieve his bus objectives if he doesn't figure out how to fund them.

 Funds that simply cover current operating costs are insufficient.
 New revenue sources must allow for the increased service frequency bus riders are likely to expect, as well as the induced demand from free and reduced fares.
 This may mean following the example of other U.S. cities, like Los Angeles and Chicago, that use revenue collected from parking to fund transportation and neighborhood improvements.
-By contrast, 97 percent of parking in New York City is completely free.
-Mamdani must find a stream of revenue that cannot be easily reversed by his successor or Albany.
+By contrast, 97 percent of parking in New York City is free.
+Whatever the final revenue source is, Mamdani must find a stream of revenue that cannot be easily reappropriated by his successor or Albany.

-The long-term solution for faster buses is permanent, dedicated infrastructure — the key to Bus Rapid Transit, which is widely known as BRT.
-Yet the alarming reticence of elected officials to confront car drivers has left U.S. cities woefully behind their global peers in implementing BRT.
+The long-term solution for faster buses is permanent, dedicated infrastructure.
+In major cities around the world, infrastructure in the form of Bus Rapid Transit, widely known as BRT, has dramatically improved bus speeds, safety, and customer experience.
+Yet the persistent reticence of elected officials to confront car drivers has left U.S. cities woefully behind their global peers.

-Mamdani's team will also need to develop a productive relationship with the MTA.
-In the short term, adopting technology that integrates Transit Signal Priority with real-time information about bus locations would enable DOT to better support bus operations.
+Mamdani's team will also need to develop a productive relationship with the MTA to enable faster bus operations.
+In the short term, adopting modern technology that integrates Transit Signal Priority with real-time information about bus locations to create a single source of truth for all stakeholders would enable DOT to better support bus operations.
 As bus speeds rise, better management of existing service, especially bus dispatching, will be critical.

-Over the longer term, credible plans to build dedicated bus infrastructure will require certain modifications to MTA-procured vehicles.
-For example, some existing BRT systems use buses with doors on both sides of the chassis to speed up boarding times — and therefore overall bus speeds.
+Over the longer term, credible plans to build dedicated bus infrastructure will require modifications to MTA-procured vehicles.
+For example, some existing BRT systems use buses with doors on both sides of the vehicle to allow for flexible service plans that can use both BRT stations and regular bus stops to increase operational efficiency.
+Increased speeds will also require increasing the MTA’s bus fleet size to support existing or improved service frequency.

 Elevate buses to democratize the street and dignify riders

-The success of bus systems in peer cities around the world has created a new narrative about buses.
-But New York City continues to treat them like the unwanted step-children of the subway.
-This arrangement subordinates the interests of 1.87 million daily bus riders to a much smaller number of drivers.
+The success of bus systems in peer cities around the world has created a new narrative about buses and their riders.
+In New York, buses are often marginalized and frequently subordinated to the interests of a much smaller number of drivers, in spite of the roughly 2.5 million people that ride the bus daily

-These opinions and statements belong to the author and do not reflect the opinions of New York State or the MTA.
-This article was supported by the Moynihan Center at City College New York.
+Opinions and statements contained in this article are solely the author’s and do not represent the opinion or interest of New York State, the MTA, or New York City Transit.
+This article was supported with funds from the Moynihan Center at City College New York.

 Stay in touch